Safety and security for disabled people

 We are committed to doing our part to make disabled people's right to safety and security an everyday reality.
 We call on others to do likewise.

-Read Commission Chair Trevor Phillips' speech at the launch event.
+Read then Commission Chair Trevor Phillips' speech at the launch event.

 Read more or download